TD Business Solutions Credit Card Review: Cash Back on Telecom and Dining

-The card keeps things simple, allowing you to earn 2% cash back on the first $50,000 in purchases annually.
+The card keeps things simple, allowing you to earn 2% cash back on the first $50,000 in eligible purchases per calendar year.
 After that, you continue earning 1% cash back until your next account year.

 Rewards redemption is also simple.
 Cash back earned with this card is automatically applied as a statement credit.
 With Expanded Buying Power, you have the ability to make purchases over your card limit if necessary.

-This card has no annual fee and employee cards are free.
+This card has no annual fee (see Rates & Fees; terms apply) and employee cards are free.
 Like the TD Business Solutions Credit Card, you also enjoy an introductory APR on purchases.

 Capital One Spark Cash Select for Business